Al-Nasir: Reign

+During the early years of al-Nasir's long reign, famous Islamic scholar Ibn al-Jawzi, who played an instrumental role in propagating the Hanbali school of orthodox Sunni jurisprudence in his native Baghdad.
+Initially maintained amicable relations with the state power by way of his friendship with the caliph's Hanbali vizier, Ibn Yūnus (d.
+1197).
+However, after the latter's dismissal and arrest – for unknown reasons – the caliph appointed as his successor the Shia Ibn al-Ḳaṣṣāb (d. ca. 1250).
+Although the reasons for the matter remain unclear in the historical record, al-Nasir eventually sentenced Ibn al-Jawzi to live under house arrest for five years.
+One of the possible reasons for this may be that Ibn al-Jawzi's relationship with the caliph had soured after the scholar had written a direct refutation of the ruler's policy in a particular matter.
+After five years in exile, Ibn al-Jawzi was eventually set free due to the pleading of al-Nasir's mother, whom the various chronicles describe as "a very devout woman" who pleaded with her son to free the famous scholar.
+Soon after his return to Baghdad, however, Ibn al-Jawzi died, being seventy-four years old.

+Al-Nasir maintain good relations with Muslim scholar and Sufi Shihab al-Din 'Umar al-Suhrawardi.

+From an early age onwards, Suhrawardi studied Islamic jurisprudence, law, logic, theology, Quranic studies and Hadith studies.
+Suhrawardi quickly excelled in his studies and mastered, at an early age, the Shafi'i and Hanbali school of thought.
+Suhrawardi was eventually designated as Shaykh al-Islam by al-Nasir.

 Al-Nasir's mother Zumurrud died in December 1202–January 1203, or January–February 1203, and was buried in her own mausoleum in Sheikh Maarouf Cemetery.
 Her mausoleum is known as Zumurrud Khatun Mausoleum.

 Al-Nasir sent his vizier to Tekish with some gifts, but the vizier irritated Tekish, who attacked the caliph's troops and routed them.
 Thereafter hostile relations prevailed for many years.
 The Caliph assassinated a governor of Tekish by using an Ismaili emissary.
 Tekish responded by having the body of al-Nasir's vizier, who died on a campaign against him, exhumed, and the head stuck up at Khwarizm.
 Irritated at this and other hostile acts, the Caliph retaliated by treating with indignity the pilgrims who came from the East under Khwarizm's flag.
 But beyond such poor revenge, he was powerless for any open enmity.

-Tekish's son, Muhammad II (1200–1220), annoyed at the actions of the caliph, set up a Shi'a Caliph to paralyse al-Nasir's spiritual power.
-Following up this act, he turned his army on Baghdad.
-In response, some medieval historians write that al-Nasir appealed to Genghis Khan, the rising Mongol chief, to check Muhammad's progress.
-This point is controversial, but it is likely that the caliph had some contacts to the non-Muslims Mongols.

-The caliph soon found Genghis Khan to be quite threatening.
-The steppes of Central Asia were set in motion by Genghis Khan, and his hordes put to flight the Khwarizm Shah, who died an exile in an island of the Caspian.